Frequently asked questions

 Please also see this webpage for further information.

-Please remember that your application will be deemed incomplete until you send all required documentation, including the MSc in Mathematical and Computational Finance admissions exercise, and your application will be considered only if all required documents, including the reference letters, are submited by the application deadline.
+Please remember that your application will be deemed incomplete until you send all required documentation and your application will be considered only if all required documents, including the reference letters, are submited by the application deadline.

 - Please note demand for places on this MSc is exceptionally high.
 Therefore this year we plan to charge successful applicants a non-refundable deposit in order to secure their offer.
 We will correspond in more detail about this with successful applicants.

-- No, there are no financial support packages available specifically for this course, however the university provides general fees and funding information for potential graduate students.
+- Apart from the Jane Street Scholarships for Black or Mixed-Black students who are ordinary residents in the UK, there are no financial support packages available specifically for this course, however the university provides general fees and funding information for potential graduate students.

 Alumni profiles are available on this page.